 [H3] Example: Elopement

-In this example, we have three repeated trials for tracking patients’ elopement over time (see exhibit 8.3).We are assuming that the probability of elopement does not change if one patient has eloped in the prior days (in other words, patients do not learn from each other’s elopement).
+In this example, we have three repeated trials for tracking patients’ elopement over time (see exhibit 8.3).We are assuming that the probability of elopement does not change if one patient has eloped in the prior days (i.e., patients do not learn from each other’s elopement).
 On day 1, the patient may elope or not.
 On day 2, the same event may repeat and another patient may elope.
 The process continues until day 3.
 As you can see, the patient may elope on different days, and on each day, this probability of elopement is constant and equal to values on prior days.
-The geometric density function gives the probability of the first elopement occurring on kth day.
+The geometric density function gives the probability of the first elopement occurring on the kth day.
 For that to occur on k − 1 occasions, there should have been no elopement.
 The first part of the function calculates the joint probability of no elopement in k − 1 occasions; if we assume each day is independent, then this is the probability of no elopement, 1 − p, repeated k − 1 times.
 The last part of the equation calculates the probability of elopement on the kth occasion, which is simply P.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; ]

 Exhibit 8.3 Repeated Three Trials for Elopement of Patients